Discover the different ways you will learn throughout the academic year.

-We are planning for the vast majority of teaching, learning and research to be in-person and on campus.
+We expect teaching to be normally in-person and on campus.

 Different ways of teaching

 - lectures – large groups in a lecture theatre setting

 - seminars and tutorials – small group teaching

 - practical sessions – in laboratories and workshops.

 - asynchronous learning – lessons that are not accessed at the same time by students on the same module.
 You can access resources (such as lecture recordings) and communicate at any time

 - dual-mode teaching – sometimes referred to as “simultaneous delivery”, where a session is given both in-person and online at the same time.